 The story so far in Genesis

 In the first few chapters of Genesis we saw how God created the world.
 We then saw how people didn’t treat God as he deserved or other people as they should – they sinned.
 God sent a punishment with the flood but was kind in saving Noah and his family to start over again.
 Again, after some time people started to rebel against God and they built the tower of Babel to show how great they were.
 God punished them by mixing up their language and scattered them all over the earth.
 God then shows his kindness again through Abraham who we will meet in today’s Bible story.

-Read this passage from the Bible together either as it is written in the NIV bible below or from a children’s bible:
+Read today’s passage as it is below in the NIV bible or from a children’s bible you have at home.

 Questions to think about

 Here are some questions to think about.
 The verses the answers are found in are given in brackets.

 - What does God say to Abraham?
 (1-3)

 - What are some of the different things that Abraham is promised?
 (1-3)